duststorm/makehuman/trunk/makehuman/importers/mhx/blender249/Readme.txt

 The MHX format is described in the document "MHX format.txt".

-This is version 0.2.
+This is version 0.3.
 It is not compatible with the previous versions.

-The weighting and morphs can be modified in the file makehuman/utils/mhx/mhxbase.blend and exported to a new mhxbase.mhx.

-Changes since version 0.1:

-1. The MHX syntax has been revised, and it is now separated from semantics.

-2. The MHX semantics has been greately expanded to cover most python-accessible parts of Blender.
-One can export a Blender file with mhx_export.py and import it back with mhx_import.py, and most features are intact.
-Some of the limitations are apparently due to bugs in Blender's python interface.

-3. The option for rotating the mesh and rig 90 degrees has been removed.
-It became to difficult to maintain it with the new functionality.

-4. The imported file may either be merged with the existing scene, or completely replace it.

-5. The rigging and shape keys have not been changed.
-This will be done when the new mesh is available.

 Preparations:

-Copy mhx_import.py and mhx_export.py from the makehuman/utils/mhx folder to your Blender scripts folder.
-The variable TexDir at the beginning of mhx_import.py may be modified to point to your texture directory.
+Copy mhx_import.py and mhx_export.py from the makehuman/importers/mhx/blender249 folder
+to your Blender scripts folder.

+The import script only works with Blender 2.49b.
+In earlier versions there is a bug in Blender's python API which makes the script crash (one can not access a bone display object from python).
+A version for Blender 2.5x will come later.

-VERY IMPORTANT: Load pydrivers.py into your Blender file before importing the mhx file.
+Load the pydrivers.py into a text editor window in Blender before importing the mhx file.
 Otherwise the shape keys will not work.
+The file should only be loaded into Blender, not executed.

 Usage: